 • Do not include punctuation in your search.
 For example, when searching on “A.B.
 Co.” you’ll want to search “AB Company.”

 • Leave in spaces if the business name you want to use has spaces.
 For example, If there are spaces in between A and B in the company name you want to use, then you will search “A B Company.”

 • If the company uses a plural, such as “services,” then you will need to keep that name in to get the proper results.
 Otherwise, searching on the term “service” will not provide the correct results you are looking for.

 There are additional search tips that can be found on the California Secretary of State website in the Business Search section.

 In order to search by the entity number, you will enter the 8 digit business number, which always begins with the letter C. If you input the correct business number, then the business associated with that entity number will be identified in the results.
 If you need more information on that business, simply click on the business name and you will be redirected to a page that provides additional information on that entity.

 If you need help forming your California LLC, or need help conducting a California LLC search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.